How Digital Marketing for Financial Services is Changing

 Digital Marketing for Financial Services Need an Engagement Upgrade

+A strong digital marketing strategy for financial services is vital.
 Historically, financial institutions haven’t offered much in the way of differentiation.
 This is set to change as digital continues to disrupt their relationship with clients.
-Both wholesale and retail financial users are now experience-centered, have high expectations and low loyalty, and demand instant, easy access to financial services.
+Both wholesale and retail financial users are now experience-centred, have high expectations and low loyalty, and demand instant, easy access to financial services.

 As fintech players are changing the rules of the game by focusing on cutting-edge services powered by data and technology, providing a differentiated customer experience has moved to the top of the incumbents’ priority list.
 Balancing transparency and security without impairing the customer experience continues to be a major theme in the industry, but regulatory constraints limit the speed of innovation.
 For many organizations, selling products through multiple intermediaries, such as financial advisors, brokers or insurance agents, further compounds the issue.